 The West – Physical Body – Fire

 The time of day associated with the west is between 6pm-12pm and the season is autumn.
-After the hotness and energy of the summer, we need to some time to settle down and reflect.
+After the hotness and energy of the summer, we need some time to settle down and reflect.
 There’s a coolness and we can see through the eyes of gratitude.

 Transformation and rebirth can be common to the west direction as ceremonial.
 For example, we gather the harvest of fruits and make them into jam for the coming winter.
-This is also because of the element of fire connected to the physical body.
-We need to tend to our health from within.
-Like I talked about in my article Understanding The Link Between Emotions and The Physical Body if we want to heal the physical body, we must heal the emotional body.

-When we work with the fire element – we can use its transformational energy for our wellness.
+When we work with the fire element – we can use its transformational energy for our physical wellness also.
 This can be done both symbolically and literally.
 Get rid of what no longer serves you, with gratitude, always.
 Because whatever was there in your life, had its right place for its time being, whether it was in the form of belief system, thought pattern, clothes, shoes, scars and wounds, feelings and emotions, an omen or a vase for flowers – all were there for protection and nurturing for their time being.
 Trust in the knowing that what you need you will have in your path.
 And when it’s time, clean out the house and the mind, shed the stories that no longer serve you, so that you can make space for new energy to arrive.
 Walk the beauty way.

-The west relates to sacred space, which is both within and without; our physical body and the physical space.
+The west relates to sacred space, which is both within and without – it is our physical body and the physical space.
 We cleanse the house, cleanse the energy, de-clutter, decorate, and open the windows allowing for some new air to circulate.
 Through these, new insights will emerge that may inform us.
 We also care for our body: do we sleep enough, what do we eat, do we nourish our skins?
 Since all of the directions are interconnected, any imbalance from the others will impact the physical body.
 And while medicine may helps relieve symptoms temporarily, we need to remember that our health is a holistic system and understanding how all the aspects of our life, and all our four bodies of consciousness impact us, will be the key to long-lasting health.